-By maintaining gender parity as a strategic DEI focus area, Cargill will sustain its commitment to have women hold 50% of leadership positions globally by 2030.
+By dedicating one of its three DEI goals to gender parity in 2021, Cargill renewed its commitment to have women hold 50% of leadership positions globally by 2030.
+We have established an interim aspiration of achieving 40% by 2025 to keep us on pace.

-I confirm the information and data reported is accurate as of 5 April 2020.
+I confirm the information and data reported is accurate as of 5 April 2021.

-Paul Kingston

-Chairman, Cargill PLC
+Paul Kingston Chairman, Cargill PLC